AJWestley/C-Base-Code/README.md

 A few handy C utilities for my own use. </br> </br>

 *The code files in this repository are only tested when used in outside projects* </br>
-*The tested file have been marked with ✔️*
+*The tested files have been marked with ✔️*

 ## Implemented